yusufprasatya/Finger-count/README.md

 # Finger-count
-Finger count is a python program who can recognized you finger and counting you opened finger.
+Finger count is a python program that can recognized you finger and counting you opened finger.